sw00t/demo_DataPipeline/README.md

 # demo_DataPipeline
 **This repository is intended for internal Mesosphere staff only**

-Mesosphere repository for Data Pipeline workshops featuring DC/OS, Kubernetes, Kubeflow, TensorFlow, Jupyter, Spark, Portworx, HDFS, Kafka.

-You will need to provision a Mesosphere DC/OS Enterprise Edition cluster in `permissive` mode.

-A DC/OS cluster with at least 3 Masters, 1 Public Agent, and 8 Private Agents is required for an aggregate of 36 CPU, 132 GiB Memory, and 1 TiB storage.

 ## High level steps
 ![overview](https://i.imgur.com/BEpyVYS.png)
 1. (1,2) Prepare/Cleanse & Explore data